newhavenio/newhavenio-website-deprecated/README.md

 	access_key=YOUR-ACCESS-KEY-GOES-HERE-YO
 	secret_key=YOUR-SECRET-KEY-GOES-HERE-YO

 You can get deployment keys from Kyle.
+To run a deployment, do

+	sh ./deploy.sh

 ## Contributors